Medical and Nursing Services

-The medical and nursing staff are responsible for caring for patients in the In-Patient Unit.
+The medical and nursing staff are responsible for caring for patients in the In-Patient Unit and our Care at Home service, as many patients choose to be treated and cared for in the comfort of their own home.
 They work closely with the other members of the clinical team to help ensure the Hospice Care team is providing the best possible all-round care for patients.
-However you don’t have to be staying in the Hospice to receive medical and nursing care.
-Many patients choose to be treated and cared for in the comfort of their own home.

 As well as directly caring for patients, one of our other roles is training junior doctors and medical students, who will form part of the team at any given time.
 We also offer training and education courses to other healthcare professionals, such as community nursing staff and senior school students hoping to pursue a career in medicine.
 In so doing, we aim to improve palliative treatment for patients not under our direct care, increase awareness of hospice care services and encourage the doctors and nurses of the future into careers in palliative care.